 - Place both plates right side up, as if you were going to put food on them.
 Cover them with clear shipping tape, allowing the excess tape to overlap, but do not fold it over.
 Use the scissors to cut off the excess around the plate.

-- Turn the plates upside down and use makers or crayons to decorate as you wish.
+- Turn the plates upside down and use markers or crayons to decorate as you wish.

-- Place bot plates together so that the decorated sides are facing out.
+- Place both plates together so that the decorated sides are facing out.
 Holding the plates together, cut a circle out of the center of each plate.